 Here is what I’ve found works well for the chat backchannel:

 - Have a separate application or chat window on another screen that is not shared.
 I prefer a separate chat window/app so I can quickly use a keyboard shortcut to switch over to the app and monitor or respond to messages.
 I’m often asked what chat application works best.
-I have used Hipchat (my current favorite as you can easily set up a meeting-specific chat channel), Yammer, and Flowdock.
-If you don’t have a shared organization chat tool, you could set up free trials of those tools or try more open chat tools like TodaysMeet, Neat Chat, or backchan.nl (a little more time is needed to warm up to this).
-Let me know if you find other useful chat tools for the backchannel.
+(2021 update) I’ve used Slack and similar chat-specific tools instead of the specific built-in chat for a meeting app.
+Why?
+If someone loses connection to the meeting app or that app service goes down, you cannot communicate.
+Previously, I have used Hipchat, Yammer, Flowdock, TodaysMeet, Neat Chat, and backchan.nl (only Flowdock is still available as a stand-alone chat).
+Let me know if you find other useful chat tools for the backchannel. (end of update)

-- Make sure everyone in your meeting is also in the chat channel for the meeting.
-You might want to have this chat channel published in your calendar invitation or in visible working agreements in the meeting.
+- Make sure everyone in your meeting is also in the backchannel for the meeting.
+You might want to have this backchannel published in your calendar invitation or in visible working agreements in the meeting.

-- If you have a mix of co-located and distributed participants, use the Buddy System.
+- If you have a mix of co-located and distributed participants (i.e.,hybrid remote), use the Buddy System.
 If everyone is distributed, the prior guideline of having everyone in the chat channel is sufficient

 I’ve been using this backchannel concept for several years now and find it very useful for me as a facilitator and for my distributed meeting participants.
 Thinking back to that communications officer in Star Trek, Lt.
 Uhura, I later learned that “uhura” is a Swahili word meaning “freedom”.
 I found the backchannel did give us tremendous freedom and flexibility in our distributed meetings.
 If you try it, let me know how it worked for you and if it freed up some conversations.